Tiramisioux/CineMate-tools/README.md

 ## metadata.py

 For generating <i>metadata.csv</i> and EDL (edit decision list) <i>edl.edl</i> with all the clips synced on a timeline, for easy import to DaVinci.
-Uses the file controls.py, a slightly modified version of the original `home/pi/camera/proxy.py` to get the shutter angle and ISO from the camera.
+Uses the file <i>controls.py</i>, a slightly modified version of the original `home/pi/camera/proxy.py` to get the shutter angle and ISO from the camera.
 Like for <i>rec_signal.py</i> GPIO 21 has to be connected to GPIO 20.

 Clips will be conformed to 24 fps.
 To change this, change the variable `fps_base`.
-Clips where speed change has occured during the shot will be marked with a pink flag in DaVincvi Resolve.
+Clips shot in a different frame than fps_base (for example when speed ramping or doing slow-mo) will be marked with a pink flag in DaVincvi Resolve.

 ### Installing an RTC

 For edl.py to work properly you need an RTC (Real Time Clock) connected to the Pi.
 I recommend the DS3231 type.
 Since I2C channel 1 is used by the camera you need to create a second I2C channel.

 Files will be written to the SSD drive so the script has to be run as sudo.

 SSH into the Pi.